FinalsClub/django-ajax-selects-cascade/README.md

         # Choose phone make from all available phone makes
         class PhoneMakeForm(Form):
             # AutoCompleteSelectField('channel')
+            # note that this field is not accessed as PhoneMakeForm.name,
+            # but as PhoneMakeForm.declared_fields['name'] :(
             name = AutoCompleteSelectField('ajax_autocomplete_phonemake')

         # Choose phone model from the subset of models available for the given